How to Use Deep Learning to Identify Sufficient Conditions: A Case Study on Stanley's $e$-Positivity

 We first trained a model on numerous graph invariants, which achieved 94.3\% accuracy in predicting whether a graph is $e$-positive.
 Using attribution techniques, Saliency Map analysis, we identified the fifteen most relevant features for this binary classification; these are shown in Figure \ref{fig:ss}.

 One interesting observation here is that the six most important graph invariants for the model to determine if a graph is $e$-positive are continuous.
 This is evidence that $e$-positivity of graphs is more related to continuous graph invariants.
+Look at Section \ref{sec:conjectures} for supporting conjectures.

 We then trained a model on these fifteen graph invariants, this time focusing on precision, and setting the model to severely penalize FP.
 This approach increases the likelihood of identifying a conjecture of the form \eqref{conj}, that is, if certain graph invariants fall within specific ranges, the graph is $e$-positive.